HaTT: Hadamard avoiding TT recompression: Hadamard avoiding TT recompression

-Using \eqref{eq:M*core0}, we can compute $ \ttcore{X}{k + 1} $ with flops of $ 2nrs\ell (r+s-1)$, which avoids the explicit calculation and storage of Hadamard product TT tensor core $\ttcore{\tensor{A}}{k}$.
-Hence we can reduce the overall complexity by an order of magnitude.
-Finally, we conclude the process of recompressing $ \tensor{Y} \odot \tensor{Z} $ in Algorithm \ref{alg:HaTT}.
+Using \cref{eq:M*core0}, we can compute $ \ttcore{X}{k + 1} $ with a computational cost of $2nrs\ell(r + s - 1)$ flops.
+This approach eliminates the need for explicit computation and storage of the Hadamard product TT tensor core $\ttcore{\tensor{A}}{k}$, thereby reducing the overall complexity by an order of magnitude.
+In conclusion, the process of HaTT for recompressing $\tensor{Y} \odot \tensor{Z}$ is summarized in \cref{alg:HaTT}.
+Since there are two versions of HPCRL, we also obtain two versions of HaTT, denoted as HaTT-1 and HaTT-2, respectively.